 Renovations and redevelopments

-The 2100 scenario information will be translated into planning scheme controls from the second half of 2024.
+The 2100 scenario information will be translated into planning scheme controls.
 Once this is done, any new builds or property modifications that need a planning permit would be assessed against this new flood information.

 If you’re planning to build on or renovate your property, you may need to change your designs to be flood resilient – such as including appropriate design measures and floor levels to reduce the risk of damage.
 It may be frustrating, but taking these steps now will benefit you if a flood were to happen in the future.